stbnrivas/dataModels/StreetLighting/StreetlightGroup/doc/spec.md

     + Attribute Type: [Number](http://schema.org/Number)
     + Allowed values: A number between 0 and 1.
     + Attribute metadata:
-        + `dateUpdated`: Timestamp when the last update of the attribute happened.
+        + `timestamp`: Timestamp when the last update of the attribute happened.
             + Type: [DateTime](http://schema.org/DateTime)
     + Optional

 + `activeProgramId` : Identifier of the active program for this streetlight group.
     + Attribute type: [Text](https://schema.org/Text)
     + Attribute metadata:
-        + `dateUpdated`: Timestamp when the last update of the attribute happened.
+        + `timestamp`: Timestamp when the last update of the attribute happened.
             + Type: [DateTime](http://schema.org/DateTime)
     + Optional